Universality for outliers in weakly confined Coulomb-type systems: Introduction and main results

 where the Hamiltonian $\calH_\n$ is given by

 and where $\mathcal Z_\n$ is a normalizing constant.
 Throughout, $\m_{\C^\n}$ denotes the Lebesgue measure on $\C^\n$ and $U^\mu$ is the logarithmic potential of the measure $\mu$ defined as

 We denote by $\Theta_\n$ a random variable with law $\mathbb P_\n$.
-As the particles are interchangeable and almost surely distinct, we may abuse notation and think of the random vector as a point process $\Theta_{\n}=\{z_1,\ldots,z_\n\}$ (see Appendix~\ref{app:David}).
+As the particles are interchangeable and almost surely distinct, we may abuse notation and think of the random vector as a simple point process $\Theta_{\n}=\{z_1,\ldots,z_\n\}$ (see Appendix~\ref{app:David}).

-The point process $\Theta_\n$ is sometimes called a \emph{weakly confined Coulomb gas} or a \emph{jellium} associated to $\mu$.
-The idealized total background charge $\kappa_\n=\n$ would correspond to global charge neutrality of the system, but we ask $\kappa_\n>\n$ for the law $\mathbb P_\n$ to be well-defined without spatial truncation.
-This choice is discussed \cite[Section 2.1]{Jancovici84} for $\kappa_\n=\n+1$ and also in \cite{ChafaiGarciaZeladaJung}.
-The terminology \emph{weakly confining} is related to the growth of the potential at infinity $U^\mu(z)=\log|z| + O(1)$ (cf.\ \cite{Hardy}).

-If the total background charge would instead be so large that $\liminf_\n\n^{-1}\kappa_\n>1$ and if $\mu$ is regular enough with simply connected support, then the gas would be strongly confined to a compact set (the \emph{droplet}), and with high probability all particles would be found within a distance $\n^{-\frac12}\log\n$ from that set, see \cite{AmeurLocal}.
+The point process $\Theta_\n$ is sometimes called a \emph{weakly confined Coulomb gas} or a \emph{jellium} associated with $\mu$.
+The idealized total background charge $\kappa_\n=\n$ would correspond to global charge neutrality of the system, but we ask that $\kappa_\n>\n$ for the law $\mathbb P_\n$ to be well-defined without spatial truncation.
+This choice is discussed by Jancovici in \cite[Section 2.1]{Jancovici84} for $\kappa_\n=\n+1$ and also by Chafa{\"i}, Garc\'ia-Zelada and Jung in \cite{ChafaiGarciaZeladaJung}.
+The terminology \emph{weakly confining} is related to the growth of the potential at infinity $U^\mu(z)=\log|z| + \Ordo(1)$ (cf.\ Hardy \cite{Hardy}).
+If the total background charge would instead be so large that $\liminf_\n\n^{-1}\kappa_\n>1$ and if $U^\mu$ is regular enough then the gas would be strongly confined to a compact set $\mathcal{S}\subset\mathrm{supp}(\mu)$ (the \emph{droplet}), i.e., with high probability all particles would be found within a distance $\n^{-\frac12}\log\n$ from that set, see Ameur's paper \cite{AmeurLocal}.

 For both the weakly and strongly confined models, as the number $\n$ of particles tends to infinity, the system arranges itself in equilibrium at the macroscopic level.
-This amounts to the convergence in law
+For the weakly confined gas this amounts to the convergence in law of the empirical measure

-which reflects the fact that the particles are attracted by the charge distribution $\mu$.
+which reflects the fact that the particles are attracted by the charge distribution $\mu$ and, to leading order, are able to neutralize it in the limit.

+The factor $2$ appearing in front of the Hamiltonian in \eqref{eq:law} plays a crucial role in our analysis.
+Indeed, the more general Coulomb gas obtained by replacing $2$ by an \say{inverse temperature} $\beta>0$ is also well-studied, but only for $\beta=2$ is the resulting point process a determinantal point process.
+Specifically, the Coulomb gas \eqref{eq:law} is a determinantal point process with correlation kernel